JGL/CCIDiploma-AutumnWinter2020/README.md

 - 1000-1300 (the day after, Tuesday) - Session 3 for the final third of the year, taught by [Alice Stewart](https://alicestew.art/)

 - Hour 1: **Introduction lecture** - use the course Moodle to watch my pre-recorded [introduction lecture on the course, creative coding, Javascript and specifically p5.js](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_00.html).
-- Hour 2: **Introduction workshop** - get to know the course structure (this page!), sign up for arts.ac.uk GitHub, get [your Wu-Tang name](https://www.mess.be/inickgenwuname.php), edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together, get to know each other, specifically:
+- Hour 2: **Introduction workshop** - get to know the course structure (this page!), [sign up for Github.com](https://github.com/join), [sign up for the p5.js editor](https://editor.p5js.org/signup), [sign up for the p5.js forum](https://discourse.processing.org/c/p5js/10), get [your Wu-Tang name](https://www.mess.be/inickgenwuname.php), edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together, get to know each other, specifically:
   - How you want people to address you?
   - How you are feeling today?
   - What course are you doing at UAL?